France v Hawke’s Bay 1968

 “BLACK WAVES”

 “Thirty times, 40 times, we saw that.
 The crowd exulted.
-The Tricolours had chest but of the ‘black tidal waves’ from first to last.
+The Tricolours had chests but of the ‘black tidal waves’ from first to last.
 They even threatened the All Blacks’ line in the closing minutes.

 “That try scored in the thirty-fifth minute … Henri Domec and Lucien Mias (the captain) hustled scrum half Keith Davis from whom the ball escaped.